-Use of Mobile Phones and Personal Cameras and Smartwatches

-- All mobile phones must be on silent and left in the school office during contact time and school hours.
+Use of Mobile Phones and Personal Cameras and Smartwatches All mobile phones must be on silent and left in the school office during contact time and school hours.
 They may be turned on and used only during the lunch break.
-Any emergency calls must be channelled through the office. - If staff have a critical reason to use their phone, then they must seek approval from the Head Teacher, and if granted, only use the phone for the express reason given. - Staff must NOT use their personal phones or any mobile devices (including Smartwatches) for school business or for taking photos of children during contact time with children. - The Head Teacher may ask a member of staff to keep their phone on and with them, if she is off site. - Designated staff members will carry their phone with them while on off-site outings, including weekly gym, swimming and football sessions. - Only school cameras and ICT may be used to record children's development.
-Parents are asked not to take photos of children on outings with their own cameras. - The use of Smartwatches is prohibited during school working hours.
+Any emergency calls must be channelled through the office.
+If staff have a critical reason to use their phone, then they must seek approval from the Head Teacher, and if granted, only use the phone for the express reason given.
+Staff must NOT use their personal phones or any mobile devices (including Smartwatches) for school business or for taking photos of children during contact time with children.
+The Head Teacher may ask a member of staff to keep their phone on and with them, if she is off site.
+Designated staff members will carry their phone with them while on off-site outings, including weekly gym, swimming and football sessions.
+Only school cameras and ICT may be used to record children on outings with their own cameras.
+The use of Smartwatches is prohibited during school working hours.
+Electrical Equipment The use of smartwatches is prombted during school working hours.
+No electrical equipment must be brought into the school that has not been PAT tested.
+Dress Code It is preferred that staff wear cheerful clothing as opposed to serious black.
+This is particularly important in the winter to brighten the mood.
+Please do not wear jeans or any denim in school.
+It is respectfully requested that staff dress modestly honouring the beliefs and expectations of the wider community.
+As teachers and assistants, we act as role models and need to be conscious of this.
+Social Evenings and PTA Events The school and the PTA regularly organise events which bring the school community together.
+These events are an integral part of school life and employees are expected to attend.
+Staff will be given prior notice well in advance of such events.
+Staff Meetings Staff are to attend all staff meetings.
+Where necessary minutes will be made and recorded on file.
+The Head Teacher will email the whole staff team with important information.
+Issues that arise out of the routine running of the school as well as issues that are part of the development plan of the whole school will be discussed.
+It is important that the views of everyone are heard at these meetings as well as the knowledge that everyone has been fully briefed with the latest developments.
+Staff meetings are an ideal time for staff to discuss any important health, safety and security concerns.